From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Experiments

+Since anchor nodes offer a comprehensive view of the graph structure, different strategies for identifying anchor nodes may impact NT-LLM’s ability to comprehend the graph.
+In this section, we conduct an extensive evaluation of various anchor selection strategies, on three datasets, \ie Cora, OGBN-arxiv and OGBL-ddi, using a fixed seed and the NT-LLM architecture.
+Subsequently, the positional embeddings are pretrained following the same procedure outlined in Section~\ref{sec:pretrain}.

+Table~\ref{tab:selection} presents the experimental results.
+Our method achieves the best performance among all evaluated strategies, surpassing traditional centrality-based approaches (such as Degree and PageRank~\cite{pagerank}), random selection, and the landmark-based HPLC~\cite{dist2}.

-To gain a clearer insight into the distribution of anchor nodes within the graph, we provide a visualization on Cora dataset in Figure~\ref{fig:dis}.
-Our method demonstrates a more uniform distribution of anchor nodes throughout the graph structure, successfully identifying anchors in peripheral regions that are typically challenging for alternative algorithms to achieve.
-This broader coverage includes nodes situated at considerable distances from the graph's central area.
+To provide a clearer insight into the advantage of our anchor selection strategy, we compare the anchor nodes selected by different strategies on Cora dataset in Figure~\ref{fig:dis}.
+The anchor nodes selected by our method are more evenly distributed across the graph structure.
+In contrast, methods such as Degree, HPLC, Closeness, PageRank, and Eigenvector focus on selecting “important” nodes but fail to provide broad coverage, particularly of nodes located at considerable distances from the graph’s central area.

-\subsection{Ablation Studies (RQ3)}
+\subsection{Ablation Studies (RQ4)}

 In this section, we conduct extensive ablation studies to investigate the effectiveness of each component in NT-LLM, and justify our model design choices.